How to detangle dry hair without causing damage

 TRY A HAIR MASK

 If your dry ends are frequently becoming tangled chances are they are dehydrated.
-Once a week reach for a hydrating hair mask—look for ingredients like shea butter—and apply to your parched strands.
+Once a week reach for a hair-masks-what-are-they-all-about—look for ingredients like how-shea-butter-improves-your-skin-and-hair—and apply to your parched strands.
 Hair masks are a great way to deep condition dry hair and hydrated strands are much less likely to become tangled.